Eliciting ambiguity with mixing bets: Optimal Mixing under Ambiguity Aversion

 \end{lemma}

 Lemma \ref{th:betmaxmin} follows from the more general statement for variational preferences in Lemma \ref{th:betsvariationallimited}.
-See Lemma 1 in the supplementary document for $\alpha$-maxmin preferences.
+See Lemma \ref{th:betsalphamaxmin} in the supplementary document for $\alpha$-maxmin preferences.

+Figure \ref{fig:maxmin} illustrates the best response under maxmin preferences.
+The mixing interval $M$ equals the belief interval $B$.
+The mixing intensity is $1$.
+Note that the extreme ambiguity attitude inherent in those preferences results in a linearly increasing response on the belief interval $[a,b]$.
 Interpreting betting behavior for maxmin preferences is straightforward.
 If everything is betted on the complement $E^c$, the belief interval $\bi$ is below $1-q$.
 If everything is betted on $E$, the belief interval is above $1-q$.
 Finally, if mixing is observed, the belief interval contains $1-q$.

-\subsection{Variational preferences}
+\subsection{Variational Preferences}

 This section establishes the mixing behavior under variational preferences \citep{maccheroni2006ambiguity}, which generalize multiplier preferences \citep{hansen2007beliefs,hansen2007recursive}.
 We assume variational preferences with belief interval $\bi$.